amirtvk/SpringDataRest_StepByStep/README.md

 ### How to add paging and sorting to custom search methods?

-you can easily add paging and sorting capability to your search methods.
+You can easily add paging and sorting capability to your search methods.
 Just add a `Pagebale` argument to your method signature and change return type of method to `Page<T>`.
-We are going to add a pageble and sortable search method to our comments repository.
+We are going to add a `Pagebale` and sortable search method to our comments repository.

 ```java
 @RepositoryRestResource